|life span|| |

 "They could put a rabbit in the pot to feed the family.
 They made an excellent family pet," Lee says.
 "They also provided gambling sport on the weekends."
 One of the most popular whippet sports was "rag-racing," in which whippets would race each other toward fluttering rabbit skins (and later, rags) at the end of the course.

 As time went on, the breed caught the attention of wealthier dog fanciers, who crossed in a little more Italian greyhound to create a slightly more elegant form.
-The whippet crossed over into America with textile workers immigrating to New England from Lancashire, the AKC says.
-The kennel club recognized the breed in 1888.
+The whippet crossed over into America with English immigrants, and The American Kennel Club recognized the breed in 1888.